danielharrell/does_music_move/does_music_move.md

 in Dedekind---is by analogy to a line, undivided by time, where every point upon it is present at once.
-But it would seem only when we conceive this line divided by time, a time-line as it were, where only one point upon it is ever present at once, that we have the right analogy for the continuum formed the motion rather than by the motion's path.
-But how can this time-line prove continuous, at least by the exacting measure of mathematics, if the line is made of only one point at a time?
+But it would seem only when we conceive this line divided by time, where only one point upon it is ever present at once, that we have the right analogy for the continuum formed the motion rather than by the motion's path.
+But how can the line divided by time in this way prove continuous, at least by the exacting measure of mathematics, if the line is made of only one point at a time?

 This second answer thus leads to a third answer, which is found implicitly, I think, in